BioSpyder-Bioinformatics/notes-documentation/book_of_dash.md

 - Dynamic attribute: Object attribute defined dynamically during program execution
 - Instance attribute: Variable that holds data belonging ot only a single object
 - Inheritance: Concept that allows you to create new classes as modifications of existing classes by reusing some or all the data in new class
+- Wrapper: A function whose only purpose is to call another function.
+This is done to shield the caller from unnecessary complexity or redundancy.
+Ex. the wrapper function hardcodes some variables for the inner and more complex function so not to have to type them each time we call it